Dreadful state of cybersecurity continues

 READ MORE :

-State of the protective arts
+State of the Protective Arts

 Ovum polled pinnacle financial services security executives of huge corporations in North America, Europe, the Middle East, Africa, and Asia-Pacific.
 Some of the takeaways:

-• Of the entire respondents, 37% are dealing with more than 200,000 day by day protection indicators.
+• Of all the respondents, 37% deal with more than 200,000 day-by-day protection indicators.

 • Of the economic establishments surveyed, 67% consider they want higher, now not greater, security equipment.